guettli/future-focused-communication/README.md

 But even on Friday afternoon, you could schedule an appointment for next week to meet the person who seems to do nonsense/rubbish/stupid things.
 Ask him to explain his intention, his goal.

+## Avoid "I told you so"

+"I told you so" hurts.
+What could you say instead?
+Maybe ignore the past and focus on the future.
+You could say "....."

 ## Why is "future-focused" difficult?

 It is easy to talk about things you can see, feel and touch.
 Or things